 Webinar - COVID-19 vaccination for pharmacist immunisers - August 2021

-A pharmacist immuniser in NSW may administer COVID-19 Vaccines to eligible patient groups under the Commonwealth vaccination program in the following settings:
+A pharmacist immuniser in NSW may administer vaccines, including COVID-19 Vaccines to eligible patient groups under the Commonwealth vaccination program in the following settings:

 This includes vaccinating people with mobility issues whilst seated in their car if they are monitored continuously post vaccination.

 In all settings the environment must comply with the NSW Pharmacist Vaccination Standards including outdoor waiting areas.